kodosa7/eshop/README.md

 ## Description

-This app is a mockup e-shop website app that displays list of goods fetched from an API in categories, with an ordering functionality.
+This app is a mockup e-shop website app that displays list of goods fetched from an API in categories, with a simple ordering functionality.
-It has been made as an educational project during the [CoreSkill](https://coreskill.tech/) Mentoring Programme.
+It has been developed as an educational project during the [CoreSkill](https://coreskill.tech/) Mentoring Programme and completed after it.

 ## Website